alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 In a nutshell:

 1. MAJOR version changes indicate an API breaking change.
-One you would not want to automatically release and you'll need to speak to you clients first.
+One you would not want to automatically release and you'll need to speak to your clients first.
 2. MINOR version changes indicate a new feature.
 Your project is still backwards compatible.
 3. PATCH (or INCREMENT) version changes indicate bug fixes and can be released anytime.

 Automated Build Tests
 ---
 It must NOT be possible to build un-tested software.
 Why?
-Because we need to make sure that we don't automatically release untested software.
+Because we are going to automated our release process end-to-end.

 Ticketing System
 ---
 We use a ticketing system so we can use the ticket numbers to tie information together across various data sources.
 We use JIRA for ticketing, all work has a ticket, so all branches and commits start with the ticket ID.
-For example `PROJ-123-my-great-feature` or `PROJ-234-my-embarrassing-bug-fix`.
+For example we might name branches `PROJ-123-my-great-feature` or `PROJ-234-my-embarrassing-bug-fix`, and commit messages might be "PROJ-123 added a great new feature".

 Give me a ticket ID, and I can find out what it was, who worked on it, when it was completed and when it was released, and where the actual code changes are!